sanskritig007/ai-journal-system/README.md

 ## Features

 - Write and save journal entries
-- Select session ambience such as forest, ocean, or mountain
+- Select a session ambience such as forest, ocean, or mountain
 - Analyze entries with Gemini to generate:
   - emotion
   - keywords